-Overall, Unit 1A households have been estimated to use, harvest, and share deer at substantially lower rates than those estimated for households in Units 2 and 3 (Tables 7 & 8).
+On average, Unit 1A households have been estimated to use, harvest, and share deer at lower rates than those estimated for households in Units 2 and 3 (Tables 7 & 8).
 However, communities in Unit 1A have also been surveyed somewhat less than their neighbors in Units 2 and 3.
-Residents of Saxman4 and Metlakatla have harvested deer in Unit 2 in most of the years for which data is available
+Residents of Saxman and Metlakatla have harvested deer in Unit 2 in most of the years for which data is available (1997-

-4 It is likely that Saxman residents are somewhat underrepresented in Unit 2 deer harvest reports and estimates due to a tendency for some Saxman hunters to self-report the larger, surrounding area of Ketchikan as their community of residence (Schumacher 2024, pers. comm.).
+&lt;sup>5 It is likely that Saxman residents are somewhat underrepresented in Unit 2 deer harvest reports and estimates due to a tendency for some Saxman hunters to self-report the larger, surrounding area of Ketchikan as their community of residence (Schumacher 2024, pers. comm.).

-(1997-2023).
-Yet, due to issues of community size and proximity, Ketchikan residents have typically accounted for the second greatest number of deer hunters and deer harvests taken from Unit 2 each year from 1997-2023, outside of Unit 2 residents themselves (Table 6).
+2024).
+Yet, due to issues of community size and proximity, Ketchikan residents have typically accounted for the second greatest number of deer hunters and deer harvests taken from Unit 2 each year from 1997-2024, outside of Unit 2 residents themselves (Table 6).
 Public testimony at Southeast Council and Board meetings also indicates that Ketchikan residents have historically harvested much of their deer from Unit 2 (POWI) (FSB 2006; SERAC 2019a).
-Until their recent rural status change, Ketchikan residents always composed the majority of NFQUs hunting deer in Unit 2.
+However, as noted in the harvest history section, Ketchikan residents have reported hunting less in Unit 2 since about 2018, when the two buck harvest limit restriction went into effect for NFQUs.
+This situation may change now that Ketchikan residents are rural, FQSUs with higher harvest limits and a longer deer hunting season in Unit 2.

+Still, it is important to note that deer harvests have been increasing in Unit 1A in recent years, as deer populations here appear to be healthy and increasing (Dorendorf 2023; ADF&G 2025), and road construction on Gravina and Revillagigedo Islands has increased hunter accessibility in these areas (FSB 2025a).
 Figure 10 shows primary deer hunting locations on the Tongass National Forest for NFQUs from Juneau and Ketchikan from 1987 - 1994.
-Much of Ketchikan residents' deer hunting efforts at the time were focused on the most road accessible portions of Revillagigedo and POWI, as well as Gravina Island and nearby portions of Cleveland Peninsula (ADF&G 1998).
+Much of Ketchikan residents' deer hunting efforts in Unit 1A at the time were focused on the most road accessible portions of Revillagigedo, as well as Gravina Island and nearby portions of Cleveland Peninsula (ADF&G 1998).
 It is likely that many of these areas are still key hunting locations for Ketchikan residents.
-However, as noted in the harvest history section, Ketchikan residents have reported hunting less in Unit 2 since about 2018, when the two buck harvest limit restriction went into effect for NFQUs.
-This situation may change when Ketchikan residents officially become rural, FQSUs with customary and traditional use determinations for deer in Unit 2.
+As ADF&G (2025) noted in their comments on WSA25-02, Unit 1A experienced the highest deer harvest ever recorded in 2024 (1,085 deer), with a relatively low average number of hunting days per deer (3.1 days per deer).
+According to the most recently published deer management reports and plans for Unit 1A, annual hunter participation and deer harvest generally increased in the unit from 2011 to 2020 (Table 10), with much of the hunting pressure taking place on Gravina and Revillagigedo Islands (Dorendorf 2020, 2023).
+Significantly, harvest on Revillagigedo Island doubled between 2016 and 2020.

+Table 10.
+Total Hunters, Hunter Days, and Harvests in Unit 1A from 2011-2020 (data from Dorendorf 2020, 2023).